Tennis-Davis Cup Finals group stage set for Bologna, Glasgow, Hamburg, Malaga | Sports-Games

 Tennis-Davis Cup Finals group stage set for Bologna, Glasgow, Hamburg, Malaga

-The group stage of the 2022 Davis Cup Finals will be held in Bologna, Glasgow, Hamburg and Malaga in September, the International Tennis Federation said on Thursday.
+Last year's Davis Cup Finals featured 18 teams and was held in Madrid, Turin and Innsbruck with the final in Madrid.
+The event, started in 1900, was controversially revamped from its traditional 'home and away tie' format in 2019 with an 18-nation Finals taking place in Madrid after the ITF did a lucrative deal with Spanish investment group Kosmos.

+Four cities -- Bologna, Glasgow, Hamburg and Malaga -- will host the group stage for this year's Davis Cup Finals as the International Tennis Federation (ITF) confirmed another tweak to the format of its historic team event.

-The group stage of the 2022 Davis Cup Finals will be held in Bologna, Glasgow, Hamburg and Malaga in September, the International Tennis Federation said on Thursday.
-The 2022 Finals will see 16 nations compete in groups based in each of the four cities.
-They will comprise 12 winning teams from the qualifiers plus Croatia, who get an automatic place as last year's finalists, and wild cards Serbia and Britain.
+The 2022 Finals will see 16 nations compete in groups based in each of the four cities from Sept 14-18 with eight teams going forward to the finals from Nov.
+23-27 in a fifth city which is yet to be announced.
+Twelve winning nations from the qualifiers held earlier this month will join Croatia, who get an automatic place as last year's finalists, and wild cards Serbia and Britain.

 The draw for the group stage, which will be played from Sept.
 14-18, is scheduled to be held in London on March 31.
-The top two teams in each group will advance to the knockout stage, which will serve as the season-ending event on the men's tennis calendar from Nov.
-23-27 in a fifth host city.

-"We are very proud of how far the Davis Cup has come through its rich history," ITF President David Haggerty said.
-"We are committed to the future success of the event, while retaining the traditional elements of what is the men's world cup of tennis.

-"This includes its unique atmosphere and showcasing the event throughout the year at different cities across the world, bringing Davis Cup to more audiences."
-The competition, which began in 1900, has undergone various changes in format, most recently in 2019 when home and away ties were replaced by a World Cup-style finals held in Madrid.
+Last year's Davis Cup Finals featured 18 teams and was held in Madrid, Turin and Innsbruck with the final in Madrid.

+The event, started in 1900, was controversially revamped from its traditional 'home and away tie' format in 2019 with an 18-nation Finals taking place in Madrid after the ITF did a lucrative deal with Spanish investment group Kosmos.
+ITF President David Haggerty said the new format would help retain "traditional elements" of the competition and bring the action to more audiences."

+Britain's Lawn Tennis Association said it had agreed a five-year deal for hosting the group phase and that it would be taken around the country.
+Glasgow will become the first British venue to host a Davis Cup tie since 2018.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)